 A child can be considered as part of the household if they stay in the household a minimum of 3 or more nights a week.
-Proof of access (eg a copy of the separation/Joint Custody agreement) will be required.
+Proof of access (eg a copy of the separation/joint custody agreement) will be required.
 Where the applicant has access to children who regularly stay overnight, the family can be assessed as needing an additional room (or rooms), although they will not be awarded overcrowding points.

-Under-occupation points
+Under-Occupation Points

-Where the applicant is a council tenant or tenant of a Registered Social Landlord and the house the applicant is living in is too big for their household, we will award extra points on their application.
-If the applicant has one bedroom more than needed we will award 40 points, where an applicant has two or more bedrooms more than needed we will award 70 points.
+Where the applicant is a tenant of the Council or a Registered Social Landlord in Dundee and the house the applicant is living in is too big for the household, we will award extra points on their application.
+If the applicant has one bedroom more than needed, we will award 40 points and if they have two or more bedrooms than needed, we will award 70 points.